Main page content

 Avoid endorsements

 The Language Portal must avoid any real or perceived appearance of endorsing or providing an unfair competitive advantage to any individual, organization or private-sector enterprise.
-However, we’re happy to promote tools, services or products offered free of charge by a government department or agency, a non-profit organization or a public educational institution.
+However, the Portal can promote tools, services or products offered free of charge by a government department or agency, a non-profit organization or a public educational institution.

 Consult the Directive on the Management of Communications, section 6.9.